mattbocosoft/presentation-cocoapods/integrating-pods.md

 ##Uninstalling Dependencies
 To remove a dependency, simply delete the associated line in the Podfile and run ```pod install``` again.

+####Removing CocoaPods
+If you no longer need to use CocoaPods, you can remove it by first deleting the relevant files and folder from your project:

+* Pods
+* Podfile
+* Podfile.lock

+If the workspace file was created automatically by CocoaPods, you can delete it too and go back to using just the project file.
+Remove the Pods project if you are still using the workspace.

 **Previous**: [Searching for pods](searching-for-cocoapods.md)
 **Next Up**: [Challenges with CocoaPods](cocoapod-challenges.md)
 ...or return to the [homepage](README.md).